 Many areas also provide additional worksheets or learning packages to further assist new Graduates orientate to the unit.

-In your first week at St Vincent’s you will attend a comprehensive 3-day orientation in our Education and Training Centre.
+In your first week at St Vincent’s you will attend a comprehensive 4-day orientation program in Education and Learning.

-You will be allocated supernumerary time during which you will work alongside your preceptor.
+You will be allocated clinical induction time during which you will work alongside you preceptor.

-At St Vincent's we pride ourselves on helping you have the best start to your graduate year.
+At St Vincent's, we pride ourselves on supporting you to have the best start to your graduate year. .

 The Graduate Nurse Coordinator is responsible for the overall running of all the Graduate Nurse Programs at St Vincent’s including recruitment and selection for the program, allocation of rotations, facilitation of study days, ensuring completion of competencies and performance development discussions tools.

 The PDNs are dedicated to providing clinical support to Graduate Nurses.
 Each PDN is allocated to a specific department and supports graduates in these areas.

 If you ever need to talk about your day just contact the PDN who will keep your discussions confidential.

 The nursing teams are made up of Graduate Nurses, junior and senior Grade 2 Registered Nurses (RN), Enrolled Nurses (EN), Clinical Nurse Specialists (CNS), Associate Nurse Unit Managers (ANUM) and a Nurse Unit Manager (NUM).

 Due to the culture and nature of St Vincent’s all members of the nursing team are expected to provide support to one another and work interdependently.
 On days when you are not working with your Preceptor, many other members of staff are available if you require assistance.